leonardlab/HBS_GAMES/README.md

   - non_default_number_steps_ppl : a dictionary defining non-default maximum number of PPL steps – key is the parameter label and value is a list with the direction (-1 or 1) as the first item and number of steps as the second value

+### Changing run settings

+To change run settings, the user can edit the "config.json" file and change each item as needed (for example, parameter estimation method hyperparameters or free parameters).
+The user must change the "context" value to the path to the GAMES directory on their own machine.

+### Extending the code to a new model

+To add a new model, the user must only add a new file in the models directory and a new .csv with the experimental data file.
+The model file should include a class with the model name and should include the same general functions at the example shown here (synTF_chem, synTF).
+The experimental data file should have a similar structure to the examples provided.
+There are also some plotting functions (such as plot_internal_states_along_ppl in src/games/plots/plots_parameter_profile_likelihood.py) that must be updated for a new example.
+If the data should be normalized with a different method than a standard maximum-value normalization, this normalization strategy must be specified in src/games/config/experimental_data.py

+### Unit tests

+We provide a small number of unit tests here as a learning tool and proof-of-principle for the testing architecture.
+The user may want to use the examples shown here to write more unit tests or functional tests based on their own needs.

+### Functional tests

+Functional tests are included using the synTF example, which is a much simpler and less computationally expensive example than the synTF-Chem model used in the GAMES paper.

 # Python project tools